crankydillo/soa-simulation/README.md

 # Usage

-Start a web service on port 8080 that uses a system with 5 layers.
+Start a web service, listening on port 8080, that uses a 5-layer system.
 Each node has 2 children.

 ```
 PORT=8080; docker run -p $PORT:$PORT crankydillo/soa-simulation $PORT 5 2